aws/aws-eks-best-practices/content/scalability/docs/workloads.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/scale-workloads.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Workloads

 Workloads have an impact on how large your cluster can scale.
 Workloads that use the Kubernetes APIs heavily will limit the total amount of workloads you can have in a single cluster, but there are some defaults you can change to help reduce the load.